Mel and Kim: History

 In 1985, prior to the duo's recording career, Mel was treated for malignant paraganglioma, a form of cancer, on her liver.
 By January 1987, Mel was experiencing back problems, delaying the filming of the "Respectable" music video.
 During a promotional visit to Japan in June 1987, Mel's back pain worsened, rendering her unable to perform, and she returned to the UK in a wheelchair.
 A recurrence of the cancer was detected in Mel's spine after undergoing tests at Barts.
-The sisters withdrew from publicity while Mel underwent treatment.
+The sisters withdrew from publicity while Mel underwent treatment, while trying to keep the diagnosis secret from the public and many colleagues.
+Planned studio time with PWL engineer Yoyo, where the sisters intended to work on developing their own compositions, was cancelled.

 Footage from their Montreux Festival performance was used to compile the "F.L.M." music video, with the sisters mainly represented by a pair of lookalike marionettes.
 While the media speculated that Mel was being treated for cancer, both sisters categorically denied this, stating that Mel had suffered a debilitating back injury.

 Kim later confessed she was "devastated" by the widely-panned "F.L.M." video, having not been consulted on its contents, and only seeing it for the first time when it was aired on TV.
 The singer, who said that her sister Mel was equally dissatisfied with the clip, added that she would have preferred that no video was released at all.
 Nick East retrospectively described the video as a "mistake."

 Mel and Kim released a new single in February 1988, "That's the Way It Is", becoming their fourth consecutive UK top 10 hit.
 Mel discharged herself from hospital to record the vocals for the track.
 The B-side, "You Changed My Life", was composed by the sisters during Mel's treatment and was submitted to the producers as a potential single.
 Work on a second album produced by Stock Aitken Waterman was not continued, due to Mel's illness.
 Both sisters appeared on the Wogan show in April 1988 while Mel was still undergoing treatment, as part of European Cancer Week.
 Later in late summer 1988, after Mel had finished chemotherapy, the duo appeared on Good Morning Britain to promote the need for teenage cancer wards in British hospitals.

 The sisters then again withdrew from publicity while writing songs for a second album; several of these songs later appeared on Kim's debut solo album.
 In a TV interview with Trisha Goddard in 2005, Kim revealed that she knew Mel's illness was terminal in mid-1989.
 On 18 January 1990, Mel died suddenly of pneumonia after contracting a cold; her immune system weakened by chemotherapy.